Amy Adams: 2013–2019: Established actress

-2020–present: Career fluctuations and expansion
+2020–present

 Adams began the new decade with the drama Hillbilly Elegy (2020), based on the book of the same name by JD Vance.
 It received negative reviews from critics; a reviewer for Rolling Stone stated that despite dependable work from Adams as Vance's substance-abusing mother, she was trapped in a poorly-written film.
 Multiple outlets criticized the film for not giving her character enough scenes to develop.
-Even so, she received a nomination for the SAG Award for Best Actress.
+Even so, she received a nomination for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
 Adams next starred as an agoraphobic murder witness in Joe Wright's thriller The Woman in the Window, based on the novel of the same name.
 Filmed in 2018, the film was delayed several times due to poor test screenings and later, due to the COVID-19 pandemic; it was eventually released on Netflix in 2021.
 Adams then took on the supporting role of a grieving mother in Dear Evan Hansen, a film adaptation of the Broadway musical of the same name.
 Both The Woman in the Window and Dear Evan Hansen were poorly received.